ludde1224/Barklind-ESP32-POE-Fan-Expansion/README.md

 Circuit that allows for controlling and powering 4 pin pwm fans using POE and an ethernet connected esp32

-For overview of latest schematic, check out [Bakrlind PDF Schematic](docs/Barklind.pdf)
+For overview of latest schematic, check out [Barklind PDF Schematic](docs/Barklind.pdf)